Medically reviewed by Kathleen Gaines, MSN, RN, BA, CBC on 1/20/2022

 According to U.S. Bureau of Labor Statistics (BLS), epidemiologists make a median annual salary of $74,560 or $35.84 per hour.
 The lowest 10 percent earned less than $49,140, and the highest 10 percent earned more than $126,040.
 Unfortunately, the BLS does not differentiate between the different types of epidemiologists.

 Epidemiology Salary Factors

-The difference in income is largely a measure of where an epidemiologist works.
+The difference in income is largely a measure of where an epidemiologist works as well as the specific type of epidemiologist.
 Those who work in scientific research and development earn significantly more than those who work in nonprofit agencies.

 Highest Paying States for Epidemiologists

 In addition to the salary differential based on the work environment, there are also regional differences in the compensation that epidemiologists earn.
 The five top-paying states for epidemiologists are:

 The five top-paying states for epidemiologists are:

 - Maryland - $100,940

 - District of Columbia - $99,520

 Top 5 paying metropolitan areas for Epidemiologists: